rust-lang/wg-async/src/vision/status_quo/barbara_plays_with_async.md

 async rust code to see how it feels and how it compares to how async code feels in other languages she knows (like C# and JavaScript).

-She starts by open a blank project in VSCode with [rust-analyzer].
+She starts by opening a blank project in VSCode with [rust-analyzer].
 Because she's been following the overall state of rust async, she knows that she needs a runtime, and quickly decides to use tokio, because she knows its quite popular and well documented.